magnusjyrkkanen/flutter_test_app/README.md

 Trying out Flutter, and Dart development
 * Try things out
-* Make an app that does something maybe usefull
+* Make an app that does something maybe useful

 ## Acknowledgments